openturns/openturns/python/doc/usecases/use_case_fireSatellite.rst

 - :math:`C_d \sim\mathcal{N}(1,0.3)`, the drag coefficient (-)

-The three outputs of interest are :
+The three outputs of interest are:

 - :math:`\tau_{torque}`, the total torque of the satellite (N.m)